 - I make time for the gods, and I bring them offerings.

 - I honour the souls of the dead (optional: and I show them the way, if they are lost).

-- I remember who I am, and I honour the Great Oneness, from which we have all come.
+- I remember who I am; and I honour the Great Oneness, from which we have all come.

 A background in New Age Spirituality has informed the writing-style of my own version of the 42 Positive Confessions.
 Influences from authors such as Melody, Diane Stein, Barbara Marciniak, James Redfield, Rhonda Byrne and perhaps others, with more recent input from ex-Satanist, Mark Passio have all shaped my world-view.
 New Age thought is often assigned with a negative connotation by today’s society and carries with it, a stigma.
 That’s all the more reason you should investigate these authors for yourself and formulate your own opinion.
 I believe the authors above express Isian ideals.

 Your own style of devotion may be totally different from mine, yet still express Ma’at perfectly.
 That’s a good thing!
 Kemeticism should be a rich tapestry of consciousness with a common goal in mind: upholding Ma’at.
 That is, divine order, justice, truth, freedom, respect, right-action and love.
 It is for this reason that I advocate for a degree of eclecticism in Kemetic pagan practice.
 We cannot have the aforementioned tapestry, without weaving together our common threads.

 Thank you, for reading Kemetic Blog.
 I hope you’ve found it informative and useful.
 Look for my upcoming post on ‘Applying The 42 Positive Confessions to the Kemetic Rosary’, a topic which sparks debate in the Kemetic community (and of course, I’ll be going there)!
 As always, stay safe and well.

 Revised August, 2023